 The SEO List

-The most important factor for building a strong and solid e-shop is RESEARCH.
+The most critical factor for building a strong and solid e-shop is RESEARCH.

 - Keyword and competitor research.